Sufi psychology: Ruh

 The spirit ruh is in direct connection with the Divine, even if one is unconscious of that connection.
 The spirit has seven levels or facets of the complete spirit.
 These levels are: mineral, vegetable, animal, personal, human, secret and secret of secret souls.
 Each level represents the stages of evolution, and the process that it goes through in its growth.
 The spirit is holistic, and extends to all aspects of the person, i.e. the body, the mind and the soul.
 Each level of the spirit has valuable gifts and strengths, as well as weaknesses.
 The goal is to develop the strengths and to achieve a balance between these levels, not forgoing the lower ones to focus only on the higher ones.
 In traditional psychology, ego psychology deals with the animal soul, behavioral psychology focuses on the conditioned functioning of the vegetable and animal soul, cognitive psychology deals with the mental functions of the personal soul, humanistic psychology deals with the activities of the human soul and transpersonal psychology deals with ego-transcending consciousness of the secret soul and the secret of secret souls.

 Spirit is beyond the realm of creation.
 It is directly connected with Alam e Lahoot (Unity of attributes and names) which is from Amr Allah (Command of Allah), Therefore, Spirit already knows everything including its own source.

+'Aql

+Aql is used in Islamic philosophy and theology for the intellect or the rational faculty of the soul that connects humans to God.
+According to Islamic beliefs, aql is what guides humans towards the right path (sirat al-mustaqim) and prevents them from deviating.
+In jurisprudence, it is associated with using reason as a source for sharia and has been translated as 'dialectical reasoning'.